coastwatch-training/CoastWatch-Tutorials/define-marine-habitat/R/define_marine_habitat.md

 ## Select the Satellite Data

-- Use the coralTemp SST dataset (ID CRW_sst_v3_1) from the OceanWatch ERDDAP server (<https://oceanwatch.pifsc.noaa.gov/erddap/index.html>)
+- Use the CoralTemp SST dataset (ID CRW_sst_v3_1) from the OceanWatch ERDDAP server (<https://oceanwatch.pifsc.noaa.gov/erddap/index.html>)
 - Gather information about the dataset (metadata) using **rerddap**
-- Displays the information
+- Display the information

 ``` r
 # Let's look at the metadata